• Skip to primary navigation

 Before you throw the last of your baguette in the garbage, let me give you several great ideas for what to do with stale bread.
 It’s happened to us all…That partial loaf of bread we bought or made has gone stale from one too many days out on the counter.
 Alas, think of it as a blessing instead of a lost cause.

 In our house, we do our very best not to let food go to waste.
 So, when I peeked under my towel to find the butt of my homemade sourdough hardened, I knew I had to find a solution.
 I wasn’t prepared for the plethora of options, and I felt a little silly for ever buying breadcrumbs prior to that moment.
+There are many recipes using stale bread, and I’m happy to share some of my favorites.

 What Kind of Bread Works?